krakend/krakend-schema/v2.2/current/README.md

 ## Schema validation for KrakenD configuration files
 This repository contains the source code used to publish KrakenD's configuration schema.
-The official KrakenD schema lives under `https://www.krakend.io/schema/krakend.json` for the latest version, and `https://www.krakend.io/schema/vX.x/krakend.json` for specific version (replace `X.x`)
+The official KrakenD schema lives under `https://www.krakend.io/schema/v3.json`.
 If you are looking to validate your endpoints' JSON schema, see [JSON-schema validation](https://www.krakend.io/docs/endpoints/json-schema/).

 **You must use KrakenD v2.0 and higher.**